Onboarding and Induction

 While some centrally provided induction takes place, which all new staff are expected to attend (Introductory Session and Kanohi ki te Kanohi), it must be recognised that most of the process occurs at a local level, usually on the job.
 These pages have been designed to help identify best practice and encourage a more systematic approach.

-All new staff (on greater than two year appointments) are expected to have a personal induction programme, developed in collaboration with their line manager, so should select the information link on the right for further information.
+All new staff (on greater than two year appointments) are expected to have a personal induction programme, developed in collaboration with their line manager, so should select the information link on the left for further information.
 This may also be useful for prospective staff or newly appointed staff who have not yet commenced employment.
 Line managers should select the relevant link on the right for information and resources.